International Olympiad in Informatics: Competition structure and participation

-In IOI 2017 held in Iran, due to not being able to participate in Iran, the Israeli students participated in an offsite competition organized by IOI in Russia.^{:11} Due to visa issues, the full USA team was unable to attend, although one contestant Zhezheng Luo was able to attend by traveling with the Chinese team and winning gold medal and 3rd place in standings.
+At the 2017 competition held in Iran, the Israeli team was initially not allowed to compete.
+After Israel appealed, Innopolis University (Russian Federation) offered to host the Israeli team offsite.^{:11} Due to visa issues, the full USA team was unable to attend, although one contestant Zhezheng Luo was able to attend by traveling with the Chinese team and winning gold medal and 3rd place in standings.

 In IOI 2019 held in Azerbaijan, the Armenia team did not participate due to the dispute between the two countries, despite the guarantees provided and official invitation letter sent by the host Azerbaijan.

 Due to the COVID-19 pandemic, both the IOI 2020 and IOI 2021, originally scheduled to be hosted by Singapore, were held as online contests.
 The IOI 2022, hosted by Indonesia, was held as a hybrid event, with around 25% of the contestants participating online.

 In response to the invasion of Ukraine, students from Russia and Belarus can only participate as individuals under the IOI flag but not as national delegations starting from IOI 2022, and they would only participate online for IOI 2022.
 From 2023 onwards they would participate in person, but under the IOI flag.

-In response to the conflict and humanitarian crisis in Gaza, students from Israel can only participate as individuals under the IOI flag but not as a national delegation from IOI 2025 onwards.
-Over two thirds of the delegations voted in favour of the sanction in the IOI General Assembly.
+In response to the conflict and humanitarian crisis in Gaza, over two thirds of the delegations voted to sanction Israel so that starting with IOI 2025, Israeli students can only participate as individuals under the IOI flag rather as a national delegation.

+At the 2026 IOI in Tashkent, Yotam Budnik, a student from Israel, won a gold medal but was disqualified after displaying an Israeli flag during the awards ceremony, which violated the sanctions introduced in 2024.
+His result was removed from the official rankings and his certificate was revoked.
+Budnik said that he wanted to protest the restrictions imposed on Israeli contestants, which he considered unfair, and that he believed politics should not be involved in a computer science competition.